• Skip to primary navigation

 This is where the interest comes in.
 The true cost of an item you borrow is the cost of the item itself plus the cost of the loan.
 This includes closing costs, document fees, loan origination fees, and the amount of the A.P.R. compounded for the loan’s life.

 This is where things can get complicated.
 You need to know how the interest is figured.
 When you sign loan documents, the lender must reveal the A.P.R. and the full cost of the loan if you were to take the entire time to pay it.
-Thus, figuring the cost of a loan, such as a car loan or mortgage, is relatively easy.
+Thus, figuring out the cost of a loan, such as a car loan or mortgage loan, is relatively easy.

 Finally, before you borrow, you will need to determine what effect this type of credit will have on your credit score and the consequences.
 There are a few things that are critical to understanding credit scores and how they are figured.